FAQ

 If there is an immediate threat to health or safety, call security at x5000 on campus or (626) 395-5000.
 Security will also notify safety and other offices that need to be involved.

 Contact the local police to make a report.
-If it is a serious accident, you should contact Caltech security to report the accident.
+You should contact Caltech security to report the accident.
 You should also report the accident to the Division or Department from whom you borrowed the vehicle, and the Caltech Risk Manager at (626) 395-6324.

 Contact Security if there is an immediate threat at x5000 on campus or (626) 395-5000.
 If there is no immediate threat, notify your supervisor and Employee Relations.